VegetarianGluten FreeDairy FreeLow CarbQuick

 45-degree angle shot of the finished mango salad served in a large white ceramic bowl on a light wooden table, a dark wooden serving spoon resting inside.
 Vibrant mix of golden mango, red pepper, gree

-Fans of this mango salad with ginger lime dressing should know that the strawberry salad keeps things in the American kitchen.
-You might also enjoy it alongside our tuna pasta salad.
+Love this mango salad with ginger lime dressing?
+Corn Salad brings more American flavor to the table.
+You might also enjoy it alongside our spinach strawberry salad with poppy seed dressing.
 There's plenty more where this came from — check out all our salad recipes.

 How It Comes Together